 In Gabon, I sensed that I was at the very roots of the human world...

 And the roots are powerful.
 As Chor puts it, the Bwiti ceremonies are like a roller coaster on a freight train on a rocket ship.
 Drums pound, aromatic torches illuminate visions, rattles tremble, hands clap, voices sing, hips shake, bare feet pound on bare earth, shamanic transmissions flow through the mouth of the nganga.
-The dancers' bodies move like elegant supernatural creatures, so agile and swift that one can barely see the limbs.
+The dancers' bodies move in elegant, surreal, and seemingly superhuman ways, so agile and swift that one can barely see the limbs.

 Through the movement, medicine, and music, the community is woven into one harmonious whole.